Alex-Cultrera/Alex-Cultrera/README.md

 ### Hi there 👋, I'm Alex Cultrera

-🛠️ I work with Java, Spring, MySQL, Hibernate, Thymeleaf, React, JavaScript, HTML, and CSS.
+🛠️ I work with Java, Spring, MySQL, AWS, Hibernate, Thymeleaf, React, JavaScript, HTML, and CSS.

 🔭 I focus on building scalable, performance-optimized web applications, including implementing Thymeleaf for MVC-based views and Hibernate mapping for seamless back-end integration.
 I am passionate about continuous learning and applying new technologies to solve complex challenges.
 Additionally, I bring over a decade of experience in project management, operations, sales, and digital marketing, which gives me with a unique, well-rounded perspective on both technical and business challenges.